Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Conclusion

 \section{Conclusion}

-Dispersive readout has traditionally been optimized by maximizing single-shot distinguishability.
-This is the wrong objective when the goal is to minimize total wall-clock certification time in a high-duty-cycle processor.
-Framing readout as a stochastic communication channel and optimizing the Chernoff error exponent directly reveals a consistent separation between the fidelity-optimal integration time $\tau_{\text{fid}}$ and the throughput-optimal time $\tau_{\text{rate}}$.
+The optimization of dispersive readout has traditionally been treated as a problem of maximizing single-shot distinguishability.
+However, we find that single-shot fidelity is not the correct objective when the operational goal is to minimize total wall-clock certification time in a high-duty-cycle processor.
+By framing readout as a stochastic communication channel and optimizing the Chernoff error exponent directly, we identify a systematic separation between the fidelity-optimal integration time $\tau_{\text{fid}}$ and the throughput-optimal time $\tau_{\text{rate}}$.

-This separation does not originate from qubit relaxation.
-The asymptotic analysis in the long-coherence Gaussian limit shows that any nonzero per-shot overhead $\tau_{\text{oh}}$ shifts the throughput optimum toward longer integration times.
-When fixed temporal costs are nonzero, extracting more information per shot reduces the total number of required repetitions enough to offset the longer window.
-Qubit relaxation during the measurement window introduces additional score asymmetry, modifying the Chernoff geometry and widening the gap between the two optima.
+This systematic separation is not merely a consequence of qubit relaxation.
+Our asymptotic analysis in the long-coherence Gaussian limit demonstrates that any nonzero per-shot hardware overhead $\tau_{\text{oh}}$ structurally shifts the throughput optimum toward longer integration times.
+Physically, this reflects an amortization effect: it is advantageous to extract more information per shot when fixed temporal costs dominate.
+Qubit relaxation during the measurement window further amplifies the asymmetry of score distributions, modifying the Chernoff geometry and strengthening the separation between optima.

-For representative transmon parameters, integrating approximately $55\%$ longer than the fidelity-optimal time reduces total certification runtime by roughly $9$--$11\%$.
-The achievable speedup is bounded, with a ceiling near $1.13\times$ across the parameter regimes studied, but it requires no hardware modification — only a recalibration of the integration window.
+For representative transmon parameters, we find that integrating approximately $55\%$ longer than the fidelity-optimal time yields a reduction of roughly $9$--$11\%$ in total certification runtime.
+While the achievable speedup is bounded (with an observed ceiling near $1.13\times$ in realistic parameter regimes), it represents a calibration-level improvement requiring no hardware modification.

-Benchmarking classical Chernoff extraction against the unit-efficiency Gaussian limit provides an experimentally accessible diagnostic for information loss.
-The sharp drop in extraction efficiency at the throughput-optimal point makes the distinct contributions of amplifier inefficiency and $T_1$-induced trajectory smearing directly visible.
+Benchmarking classical Chernoff extraction against the unit-efficiency Gaussian Chernoff benchmark, we introduce an experimentally accessible diagnostic for quantifying information loss.
+The marked drop in extraction efficiency at the throughput-optimal integration time highlights the distinct roles of amplifier inefficiency and $T_1$-induced trajectory smearing in limiting operational performance.

-As superconducting processors scale and repetition rates increase, readout and reset latency will take up a growing share of total runtime.
-Calibrating the integration window against wall-clock certification time, rather than single-shot fidelity, directly addresses this bottleneck.
+As superconducting processors scale and repetition rates increase, readout and reset latency will become increasingly dominant contributors to runtime.
+This analysis reframes measurement calibration in terms of wall-clock certification time, aligning readout optimization with the operational objective of large-scale quantum processors.